 This course will introduce students to identifying raw materials and fibers, how they are processed and what they are used for.
 Students will learn fabric names for industry communication and the hand-feel and material qualities in order to understand their seasonal end uses and strategies for design and merchandising.
-They will learn the differences between woven, knit and nonwoven techniques, aesthetics and end uses.
-The variety of dyeing, and printing processes will be covered as well as manipulated fabrics and embellishments such as embroidery, beading, distressing etc. And finally, they will preview some alternative, innovative and sustainable developments in the materials of the future.
+They will learn the differences between woven, knit, and non-woven techniques, aesthetics, and end-use.
+The variety of dyeing and printing processes will be covered as well as manipulated fabrics and embellishments such as embroidery, beading, distressing, etc. And finally, they will preview some alternative, innovative and sustainable developments in the materials of the future.